zacharyvoase/django-qmethod/README.md

 assert isinstance(Person.objects.filter(gender='m').minors(),
                   models.query.QuerySet)

-# They'll also be available on relations, if they were mixed in to the
+# They'll also be available on relations, if you use the djqmethod.Manager as
-# default manager for that model:
+# the default manager for the related model.
 group = Group.objects.all()[0]
 assert isinstance(group.people.minors(), models.query.QuerySet)